 As a parent's right, a representative (any individual whom the parent wants to include) has the right to participate in any IEP meeting.
 However, the parent must notify the principal and special education administrator of additional participants before the date of the meeting.
-Annually and upon request, parents are provided a copy of their procedural safeguards and the flier Understanding PUNS: A Guide to Prioritization for Urgency of Need for Service.
+Annually and upon request, parents are provided a copy of their procedural safeguards, the flier for Illinois Achieving a Better Life Experience (IL ABLE), and the flier Understanding PUNS: A Guide to Prioritization for Urgency of Need for Service.

-PROGRAMS & SERVICES SCHOOL SOCIAL WORK SERVICES
+SCHOOL SOCIAL WORK SERVICES